RAG is Dead, Long Live RAG: Building Your Own Vector Database Pipeline

 # Configure

-# Edit config.json with your Mistral AI and Qdrant API keys
+# Edit config.yaml with your API keys

 # Run

-python github_to_qdrant.py config.json
+python github_to_qdrant.py config.yaml

 Configuration Example